-An 8-week, summer research program, between May 26, 2021 - July 16, 2021, for high school students interested in future careers in science, technology, engineering, and mathematics (STEM).
+A summer research program for high school students interested in future careers in science, technology, engineering, and mathematics (STEM).

 A summer science program for high school students with hands on learning experiences that includes practical training in specific research techniques and opportunities to learn how we can use scientific research to understand our society.